-However, most people do not accurately assess others’ evaluation of their assertiveness in specific situations.
+However, most people do not accurately assess others’ view of their assertiveness in specific situations.

 Over-assertive individuals tend to have less-accurate self-perception than less assertive people, and both groups experience “self-awareness blindness.”

-These inaccurate self-perceptions may develop from polite yet inaccurate feedback from others, which provides faulty information.
+These inaccurate self-perceptions may develop from polite yet inaccurate feedback from others.

-More than 80% of participants reported that they had expressed greater objections than they actually felt to influence the negotiation partner, and said they observed exaggerated objections by their negotiation partners.
+More than 80% of participants reported that they had expressed greater objections than they actually felt to influence the negotiation, and said they observed similarly exaggerated objections by their negotiation partners.

 Self-awareness resulted in most favorable negotiation outcomes: More than 80% of negotiators rated by others and by themselves as “appropriately assertive in the situation” negotiated greatest value to both parties.